Buyer Taxes definition

 Buyer Taxes means any Taxes that are allocable to (or payable by) Buyer pursuant to Section 7.06(a) (including Non-Income Taxes that are due with respect to the Assets for the taxable period that includes the Closing Date and assumed by Buyer as provided in Section 7.06(a) and Section 7.06(b)) other than Taxes resulting from a breach of a representation or warranty set forth in Section 3.11.

-Buyer Taxes means all present and future taxes, duties, fees, and other charges of any nature (including, but not limited to, ad valorem, consumption, environmental, excise, franchise, goods and services, gross receipts, harmonized sales, import, export, license, property, sales, stamp, storage, transfer, turnover, use, value-added, or other similar taxes, and any and all items of withholding, deficiency, penalty, addition to tax, interest, or assessment related thereto), other than Seller Taxes, imposed by any governmental authority of any country on Buyer or Seller or its employees, subcontractors or suppliers in connection with the execution of this or any related agreement or the performance of, or payment for, any work hereunder.
+Buyer Taxes means all taxes, duties, fees, or other charges of any nature including, excise, export, income, import, license, property, sales, stamp, storage, transfer, turnover, use, or value-added taxes, and any and all items of withholding, deficiency, penalty, addition to tax, interest, or assessment related thereto, other than Seller Taxes, imposed on either Party due to the execution of any agreement or the performance of or payment for Work hereunder.